-The 10 Best Hotels In Cartagena, Colombia
+The Best Hotels to Book in Cartagena, Colombia

 With so much to do and see in this Colombian city, you’ll need a good place to rest your head while staying in Cartagena.
 From budget to high-end, here’s our list of the top hotels in the city.

-Courtesy of Casa India Catalina
+Courtesy of Casa India Catalina / Booking.com

 A former private house with atmospheric decor, Casa India Catalina is located in Cartagena’s historic center.
-The house was remodeled by Colombian artist Fernando Botero and his first wife, Gloria de Zea.
-This hotel has a wonderful intimate ambiance as it only has 16 bedrooms, all featuring air-conditioning, cable TV, free wi-fi and a mini bar.
+The house was remodelled into a Cartagena hotel Colombian artist Fernando Botero and his first wife, Gloria de Zea.
+This hotel has a wonderful intimate ambience as it only has 23 bedrooms, all featuring air conditioning, cable TV, free wifi and a minibar.
 All the rooms were given an incredible refit by the owners’ daughter, Lina, in 2013.

 Casa del Coliseo Boutique Hotel

 Old school Cartagena elements met Miami modern style when interior designer Juan Carlos Arcila Duque renovated this 12-bedroom colonial house into a trendy boutique hotel in Cartagena.
 Located in a corner of Cartagena’s historic center, Casa del Coliseo functions as a private house and hotel, so if you came with a large party you could rent the whole property.
 Vintage and luxurious designs dominate the building, and all the while the hotel maintains an authentic feel.
 Split into apartments and rooms, the apartments have access to a rooftop pool and BBQ area.

-An extremely elegant five-star luxury hotel in Cartagena, the Bantu is housed in a 18th-century building located within the walled city.
-Large, spacious rooms have an edgy yet elegant feel with exposed bricks contrasting with traditional mosaic tiles and light marble bathrooms.
+An extremely elegant five-star luxury hotel in Cartagena, the Bantu is housed in an 18th-century building located within the walled city.
+Large, spacious rooms have an edgy-yet-elegant feel with exposed bricks contrasting with traditional mosaic tiles and light marble bathrooms.
 Guests can relax in the impressive outdoor pool on the hotel’s roof terrace, a perfect place to kick back and escape the city’s activity.
 In the middle of the hotel there is a plant-filled courtyard, a solarium and a hot tub.
 Additionally, the hotel’s restaurant serves up authentic Colombian dishes.

-A modern hotel, Casablanca offers elegant rooms with beautiful antique furniture and granite bathrooms, showcasing a wonderful mix of old and new set in a huge colonial house.
-Boasting not one but two outdoor pools and a rooftop bar with superb views of the city, guests can also escape the heat in the shady courtyard.
-The hotel terrace features a BBQ grill, and Spa treatments and a laundry service are available on site.
+A modern hotel, Casa Blanca offers elegant rooms with beautiful antique furniture and granite bathrooms, showcasing a wonderful mix of old and new set in a huge colonial house.
+Boasting not one but two outdoor pools, and a rooftop bar with superb views of the city, guests can also escape the heat in the shady courtyard.
+The hotel terrace features a BBQ grill, and spa treatments and a laundry service are available on site.

-Not only grand but also achingly cool, this hotel and spa is one of the hottest and trendiest places to stay in the whole city.
+Not only grand but also achingly cool, this hotel and spa is one of the hottest, trendiest and best places to stay in Cartagena.
 The hotel’s sleek interior design contrasts the original features of the building against contemporary elements.
-The rooms are equipped with all the mod-cons and the hotel has its very own award-winning restaurant which serves delicious fusion cuisine.
+The rooms are equipped with all the mod-cons, and the hotel has its very own award-winning restaurant which serves delicious fusion cuisine.

-Courtesy of Casa La Fe
+Courtesy of Casa La Fe by BespokeColombia / Expedia

 This is not a luxurious hotel but doesn’t claim to be, and when it comes to a good location, Centro Hotel has just about the best in town.
 A simple and clean hotel, Centro Hotel is perfectly located just a few steps from Plaza de Bolívar, one of the main squares within the walled city.
 The well-maintained rooms feature beautiful tiled floors, and each room forms part of a circle around an old courtyard which serves as the center of the house.
-Prices for the rooms include a continental style buffet breakfast which includes some traditional Colombian dishes.
+Prices for the rooms include a continental-style buffet breakfast, which includes some traditional Colombian dishes.

 Sofitel Legend Santa Clara

 If you’re looking to stay in the finest hotel in Cartagena, try Sofitel Santa Clara.
 Located in the old town’s most iconic square, this hotel was once a convent and has now been transformed into a five-star hotel featuring four bars and the largest pool in the city’s old town.
 Luxurious yet effortlessly classy, this hotel provides an outstanding accommodation experience.
 While it isn’t cheap, this is a hotel like no other in Cartagena, offering a perfect blend between colonial architecture and modern comforts.
 Come and enjoy their first-class spa.

 A Tres Pasos de la Havana